Money in the Bank (2016): Main event

 In the main event, Roman Reigns defended the WWE World Heavyweight Championship against Seth Rollins.
 Reigns executed two Superman Punches on two separate occasions on Rollins for a nearfall.
 As Reigns attempted to spear Rollins outside the ring, Rollins moved out of the way and Reigns instead collided with barricade leading to medical personnel checking on Reigns.
 Back in the ring, Rollins attempted a Pedigree on Reigns, who responded with a Spear on Rollins.
 In the end, as Reigns attempted another Spear, Rollins countered with a Pedigree on Reigns for a near-fall.
 Rollins executed a second Pedigree on Reigns to win the title.

-Dean Ambrose won and cashed in the Money in the Bank briefcase the same night to become the new WWE World Heavyweight Champion.
+Dean Ambrose won the 2016 Money in the Bank ladder match and cashed in the contract later that same night to win the WWE World Heavyweight Championship.

 After the match, Dean Ambrose's entrance theme began to play, Rollins anticipated that he would appear at on the entrance stage but instead Ambrose appeared behind Rollins and struck him with the Money in the Bank briefcase.
 Ambrose then cashed in his Money in the Bank contract and executed Dirty Deeds on Rollins to win the title.
 Ambrose's win meant that, at one point during the show, each member of The Shield was the WWE Champion.